 The Leather School in Santa Croce Church

 The Santa Croce Church also houses the Scuola del Cuoio (leather school).
 Here students from all over the world study artisan leather processing techniques.
 The school is a historical part of the church.
 During the second postwar period, Marcello Gori founded a school for war orphans to teach them the leather trade.
 70 years later the school is still active and is the pride of Made in Italy.
+If you are curios about craftsmanship in Florence, take a look at our Tour of the Artisans of Florence.
 The ticket to Santa Croce costs €8.
 It includes entrance to the church, museum, the Pazzi Chapel, the cloister, and the Leather School.
-The Santa Croce Church is open daily from 9:30 a.m. to 5 p.m., Sunday from 2 p.m. after Holy Mass.
+The Santa Croce Church is open daily from 9:30 a.m. to 5:30 p.m., Sunday from 12:30 p.m. after Holy Mass.